 2. Redemption Agreement

 For example, instead of you and Joe taking out a policy each, your company — Learn Rank — buys a policy on each of you.
-If you or Joe become disabled or pass away, Learn Rank would use the insurance proceeds to buy the deceased’s stocks at a fixed price.
+If you or Joe become disabled or pass away, Learn Rank will use the insurance proceeds to buy the deceased’s stocks at a fixed price.

 3. Hybrid Agreement